golang/proposal/design/go2draft-type-parameters.md

 #### Both type lists and methods in constraints

-A constraint may use both type lists and methods.
+As seen earlier for `Setter2`, a constraint may use both type lists and methods.

 ```Go
 // StringableSignedInteger is a type constraint that matches any